British Gymnastics Commitment to Safeguarding

 • Assist the club to be more focused in its activities e.g. involving children, young people and adults at risk in decision making processes.

-Any member of our organisation working with children, young persons or adults at risk, who meets the eligibility criteria is required to complete a criminal record check and British Gymnastics recognised Safeguarding training.
+Any member of our organisation working with children, young persons or adults at risk, who meets the eligibility criteria is required to complete a criminal record check and our recognised Safeguarding training.

 Criminal Record Checks

-Criminal record checks enable British Gymnastics to assess the on-going suitability of an individual in certain roles or voluntary work, including working with children or protected adults.
+Criminal record checks enable us to assess the on-going suitability of an individual in certain roles or voluntary work, including working with children or protected adults.
 It is a requirement for the criminal record check to be updated every 3 years.
-To access our policies and guidance please click Criminal Records Checks (DBS)
+To access our policies and guidance please click Criminal Records Checks

-To enhance national Safeguarding training, British Gymnastics provides a sport-specific online Safeguarding Refresher course and an online Foundation Safeguarding training course designed for 16-17 year olds who frequently volunteer or work in gymnastics.
-In addition we also provide a Time to Listen course for Welfare Officers.
+To enhance national Safeguarding training, we provide a sport-specific online Safeguarding Refresher course and an online Foundation Safeguarding training course designed for 16-17 year olds who frequently volunteer or work in gymnastics.
+In addition, we also provide a Time to Listen course for Welfare Officers.
 To access our courses please click here.

 For more information or support on Safeguarding please view our Safeguarding and Compliance Policies